Upcycled Industrial Pendant Lighting for Durango Guesthouse

 “Style was most important as we looked at lighting for the kitchen,” Kim explains, “and specifically for the pendants over the island.
 The Mig Pendants complemented other fixtures we had in the home and the simplicity of their design worked well with the rock wall near them.”

 Kim customized these vintage industrial pendant lights with a Gray finish and standard black cord.
 The Mig is upcycled from an original steel acetylene tank lid and available in nine different finish colors.

 “The finish color we chose created a contrast to the buff flagstone wall so they could be seen but also work with the myriad of other elements that are in the room,” Kim notes.
-These unique, American-made pendants are also available with a high-gloss finish in the Ivanhoe® Mig Porcelain Pendant.
+These unique, American-made pendants are also available in Barn Light’s high-gloss porcelain enamel finish.

 With more than 25 years of experience as an interior designer, Kim has a passion for lighting design.
 With their one-of-a-kind look, the Mig Pendants offered exactly what she envisioned for the kitchen.

 “Both the homeowners and I loved the simplicity of these fixtures,” Kim says.